w.users

 Partially updates a user resource by applying the supplied operations on specific user attributes.

-Parameters:
+- Parameters:

-set_permissions([, access_control_list: Optional[List[PasswordAccessControlRequest]]]) PasswordPermissions
+- set_permissions([, access_control_list: Optional[List[PasswordAccessControlRequest]]]) PasswordPermissions ¶

 Set password permissions.

-Sets permissions on all passwords.
-Passwords can inherit permissions from their root object.
+Sets permissions on an object, replacing existing permissions if they exist.
+Deletes all direct permissions if none are specified.
+Objects can inherit permissions from their root object.

-Parameters:
+- Parameters:

-access_control_list – List[PasswordAccessControlRequest] (optional)
+access_control_list – List[

-Returns:
+] (optional)- Returns:

-update(id: str [, active: Optional[bool], display_name: Optional[str], emails: Optional[List[ComplexValue]], entitlements: Optional[List[ComplexValue]], external_id: Optional[str], groups: Optional[List[ComplexValue]], name: Optional[Name], roles: Optional[List[ComplexValue]], schemas: Optional[List[UserSchema]], user_name: Optional[str]])
+- update(id: str [, active: Optional[bool], display_name: Optional[str], emails: Optional[List[ComplexValue]], entitlements: Optional[List[ComplexValue]], external_id: Optional[str], groups: Optional[List[ComplexValue]], name: Optional[Name], roles: Optional[List[ComplexValue]], schemas: Optional[List[UserSchema]], user_name: Optional[str]])¶

 Usage: